UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Always treat fallen wires as live, stay at least 35 feet away, and immediately alert others and the authorities.

-Treating every single fallen wire as an active, lethal threat is the bedrock of proper neighborhood electrical safety.
-Whether the lines were ripped down by heavy hurricane winds or an overgrown tree branch, you must keep a 35-foot distance, loudly warn your neighbors, and immediately contact the authorities.
-By resisting the urge to intervene and letting utility professionals handle the hazard, you protect yourself from invisible dangers like step voltage and ensure your community recovers from storm damage as safely as possible.
+Treating every single fallen wire as an active, lethal threat is the absolute bedrock of proper neighborhood electrical safety.
+Whether the lines were ripped down by heavy hurricane winds, a winter ice storm, or an overgrown tree branch, you must keep a 35-foot distance, loudly warn your neighbors, and immediately contact 911.
+By resisting the urge to intervene and letting grid professionals handle the hazard, you protect yourself from invisible dangers.
+Following these essential power line safety tips will ensure your community recovers from storm damage safely and efficiently.

 Frequently Asked Questions About Downed Power Lines